How does different testing tools improve application lifecycle

 When to Use DAST?

-DAST testing is most effective after application deployment, more appropriate for web applications, and used to find runtime issues in a production landscape.
+DAST testing is most effective after application deployment, is more appropriate for web applications, and is used to find runtime issues in a production landscape.

 An understanding of IAST